MoH says 76 new cases of Covid-19 in Whanganui

-There were 76 new community cases of Covid-19 found in the Whanganui area in the Ministry of Health's announcement on Tuesday.
+There were 76 new community cases of Covid-19 found in the Whanganui area in the Ministry of Health's announcement today .

 Three people are at Whanganui Hospital with Covid-19.

-The ministry said 16 people died with Covid-19 around the country in the last seven days, taking the total number of people having died with Covid-19 to 1,488.
+The ministry said 16 people died with Covid-19 nationwide in the last seven days, taking the total number of people having died with Covid-19 to 1,488.

 The seven-day rolling average of reported deaths is 12.